 exhausted their twelve weeks for year two (which started on November 23) and is not

 eligible to take another 12 weeks until November 23 (year three).
+Leave for a serious or chronic health condition may be taken intermittently and the leave start date may be influenced by other factors including medical certification or notice given.
+For example: an employee is medically certified on May 15 to take intermittent leave.
+However, the first time the employee uses FMLA leave is June 20 and that leave continues intermittently throughout the year.
+The FMLA leave start date remains May 15 and the employee will need to medically recertify the condition on May 15 of the following year (year two).

 An employee shall be entitled, on return from leave, to be restored to the position held by